NVIDIA/aistore/docs/getting_started.md

 Further, given the container's cgroup/memory limitation, each AIS node adjusts the amount of memory available for itself.

-> Limits on memory may affect [dSort](/docs/dsort.md) performance forcing it to "spill" the content associated with in-progress resharding into local drives.
-The same is true for erasure-coding that also requires memory to rebuild objects from slices, etc.
+> Memory limits may affect [dSort](/docs/dsort.md) performance forcing it to "spill" the content associated with in-progress resharding into local drives.
+The same is true for erasure-coding which also requires memory to rebuild objects from slices, etc.

 > For technical details on AIS memory management, please see [this readme](/memsys/README.md).